vladvadean/Polynomial-Calculator/README.md

 ## Assignment Objective

-The main objective of the assignment is the implementation of a polynomial calculator with the following operations: add, subtract, multiply, divide, derivate and integrate.
+&nbsp;&nbsp;&nbsp;&nbsp;The main objective of the assignment is the implementation of a polynomial calculator with the following operations: add, subtract, multiply, divide, derivate and integrate.
 For this task we need to extract the two polynomials or only one depending on the operation and to convert it into a polynomial type of variable.
 Meanwhile, all these actions will be shown with a graphic interface built in the MVC architecture.

 ## Problem Analysis, Modeling, Scenarios, Use Cases

-The type of polynomial used in this project is made of a map of multiple monomials, having a coefficient and an exponent.
+&nbsp;&nbsp;&nbsp;&nbsp;The type of polynomial used in this project is made of a map of multiple monomials, having a coefficient and an exponent.
 This requirement is to convert the input string from the graphic interface and to check for any input mistakes, the user could have introduced.
 To solve this task, we use a Regex function and first split the polynomial into monomials, and splitting again with Regex, every monomial into coefficient and exponent and creating new instances.
 If any invalid character is entered or the input does not comply with the correct form for the input, an input exception will be thrown in the result label, letting the user know he must enter a correct form.

-After these steps if everything is in order, the user can choose from any of the six operations presented above, mathematical errors such as dividing by 0, not being a critical exception that will break the process, will show the proper result.
+&nbsp;&nbsp;&nbsp;&nbsp;After these steps if everything is in order, the user can choose from any of the six operations presented above, mathematical errors such as dividing by 0, not being a critical exception that will break the process, will show the proper result.
 Every time a new operation is chosen the text of the result label will refresh and will print the proper result.

 ## Design

-The data structures used in this assignment are a TreeMap <Integer, Monomial> used to define the polynomial structure and a List<String> to collect the groups resulting from the Regex operation on executed on every monomial.
+&nbsp;&nbsp;&nbsp;&nbsp;The data structures used in this assignment are a TreeMap <Integer, Monomial> used to define the polynomial structure and a List<String> to collect the groups resulting from the Regex operation on executed on every monomial.
 Both of the Polynomial and Monomial classes are found in the DataModels package, along with the InputException, thrown every time the user inserts wrong data format.

-The operation class defines and implements all the methods needed, having two polynomials, and is found in the BussinessLogic package.
+&nbsp;&nbsp;&nbsp;&nbsp;The operation class defines and implements all the methods needed, having two polynomials, and is found in the BussinessLogic package.

-The GUI is built in the MVC style, the GUI package contains the controller: PolynomialCalculatorController, the view: PolynomialCalculatorView and the model: PolynomialCalculator.
+&nbsp;&nbsp;&nbsp;&nbsp;The GUI is built in the MVC style, the GUI package contains the controller: PolynomialCalculatorController, the view: PolynomialCalculatorView and the model: PolynomialCalculator.
 ![UML Class Diagram](https://github.com/vladvadean/Polynomial-Calculator/assets/126804850/0b5b161f-92cf-4dda-b913-dd586a229530)